About Oh My Food Recipes

 I started to cook when I was 5.
 As a little kindergartener, my mother taught me how to cook rice.
 Due to my father’s sickness, I cooked for the family when I was young.

 Besides, I grew up in Macau (was a Portuguese colony), Hong Kong ( was a British colony) and the southern part of China where I learned about food diversity and authentic Asian food.
-I won a cooking creativity award when I attended middle school in Hong Kong.
+I can speak, write and read fluently in traditional, simplified Chinese, and English.
+Also, I won a cooking creativity award when I attended middle school in Hong Kong.

-Moreover, I lived in Hawaii for two years where I learned more about cultures and foods.
+Moreover, I lived in Hawaii for two years where I learned more about cultures and food diversity.
 Then, I graduated from Brigham Young University, Provo in Exercise Science where I understand healthy food and exercise are essential for our healthy life.
-In addition, as a college student, I worked at a cafeteria to cook and prepare food.
+While I attended college, I worked at a cafeteria to cook and prepare food.

-I know I am not a good writer, but I will do my best to write what I know and share my cooking experience and food cultures.
+I am not a professional writer, but I will do my best to write what I know and share my cooking experience and food cultures.
 Hence, I hope you will enjoy them as well.
+Your comments and feedback mean a lot to me.
 Thank you for visiting Oh My Food Recipes!

 ***P.S.
-All the pictures are copyrighted.
+All the pictures, videos and contents are copyrighted.
 Please do not use them without any written consent.
 Thank you!